 “We knew about VBS but never thought that it would be challenging and interesting for us,” said Tanmaya, 18, one of the girls at the orphanage.

-Rabia, 15, said, “I could realize that there is a huge difference in secular school teachers and VBS teachers.
+Rabia, 15, said, “I realized that there is a huge difference in secular school teachers and VBS teachers.
 The games that we played are really amazing and have meaning to live in unity.
 We want to have more VBS so we can gain more knowledge.”

 Hoping to share that knowledge with others, Lajja said, “I must go to those children who are living far away and no one goes to them to celebrate the name of Jesus.”